efdev/zephyr/samples/subsys/usbh/README.rst

 This sample can be found under :zephyr_file:`samples/subsys/usbh

-The following commands build and flash the usbh sample.
+The following commands build and flash the USB host sample.

 .. zephyr-app-commands::
         :zephyr-app: samples/subsys/usbh